 Not everyone has the luxury of having a large kitchen, but this does not mean your kitchen space should feel cramped and suffocating.
-Some simple measures will help make your kitchen appear and feel larger, making everyday life a little bit easier.
+Some simple measures will help make your kitchen look bigger, making everyday life a little bit easier.

 Using light colours in your kitchen will make your entire space seem much larger.
 This can be achieved in several ways; from furnishing your kitchen with lighter coloured units, to using a high gloss finish or incorporating stainless steel to reflect the light.